 Virtual QR Codes that appear within PC/console games fall under this category.
 Here are examples of a couple of QR Code based games:

 Homefront, a popular FPS game, has 10 QR Codes scattered across the game story.

-When scanned using a smartphone, the QR Codes reveal exclusive content on the Homefront world and backstory.
+When scanned, they reveal exclusive content on the Homefront world and backstory.

 ii.
 Watch Dogs

-Watch Dogs, a third-person shooter game, allows gamers to collect items by scanning QR Code placed on 16 different locations in the game.
+Watch Dogs, a third-person shooter game, allows gamers to collect items by using QR Codes.
+To do it, gamers just need to scan QR Codes placed on 16 different locations in the game.

 iii.
 Angry Birds

 Angry Birds Star Wars series character, Rovio has a tiny QR Code on its base.
 On a clear plastic, the code becomes magnified.